letam/shbang/README.md

 Elegance is not about perfection, but about doing well with what we have.

 ...
 Speaking of which.
 This project is in dire need of tests.
-But you can examine the results of script actions in the logs.
+But you can examine the results of script actions in the logs, which are placed in `/var/log/setup`.

 Documentation is WIP.
 But you're encouraged to explore the code, which aims to be as self-documenting as possible.